evaristoc/re-versing/_posts/2024-08-08-recursively-make-tangent-circles-inside-circles-and-animate-them-like-jk.markdown

 `angle` is actually the value of the angular speed: the magnitude of the arc that the circle should travel at each frame.
 The larger that value, the faster it goes.

-The "magic numbers" used by JK had as effect that several different circles rotated under different speeds, also helped by the recursive placing of the different circles.
+Those "magic numbers" used by JK had as effect that several different circles rotated under different speeds, also helped by the recursive placing of the different circles.

 <section class='guiprojectsect' id="sectcanvas01">
 <div class='guiprojectgui' id="gui-speedexample"></div>